dustinpfister/hexo-sitesource-workshops/source/_posts/threejs-lambert-material.md

     new THREE.MeshLambertMaterial({
         color: 0x00afaf,
         emissive: 0x2a2a2a,
+        emissiveIntensity: .5,
         side: THREE.DoubleSide
 }));
 ```

 This will make all the area of the plane that is not effected by the spot light a shade of gray, rather than the default which is black.
+In addition to being able to set the emissive color, the intensity can also be set from a 0 to one value, it is also possible to define a texture that will modulate with the emmsive color using the emmsiveMap property.
+To set a texture that will function as the regular color map, you will want to use the plain old map property.

 ## Conclusion